AtomicLoans/BIP/README.md

 # Abstract #

 This BIP describes a script for generalized debt agreement contract based on Hashed Time-Lock Contract (BIP 199) transactions according to the Atomic Loans specification (https://arxiv.org/pdf/1901.05117.pdf).
+For more details visit https://atomicloans.io.

 # Summary #